wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 > "I doubt therefore I think.
 I think therefore I am" - Rene Descartes

-Rene Descartes was a French philosopher, mathematician, scientist who was considered by many as the father of modern philosophy.
-His work during the 17th century - including his famous phrase: "I think, therefore I am" - brought to the fore epistemology (the study of how we arrive at knowledge) and gave "Age of Reason" its name and place in history.
+Rene Descartes was a French philosopher, mathematician, and scientist who was considered by many as the father of modern philosophy.
+His writings during the 17th century - including his famous phrase: "I think, therefore I am" - brought epistemology to the fore and gave "Age of Reason" its name and place in history.
 Here are three key insights from Descartes:

 * **Method of Doubt: "I think, therefore I am"** - Borrowing from his experience as a mathematician, Descartes wanted a way to study philosophy similar to how he studies math; systematically and with logical certainty.
 He wanted to arrive at a fundamental set of principles - similar to mathematical axioms - that can serve as firm foundation for genuine knowledge.
 To do so, he employed the method of doubt, also known as Cartesian doubt.
 It is not enough to know something beyond reasonable doubt, but *all possible doubt*.
   * He realized sensory perceptions are often misleading.
 There is no way for humans to arrive at truths through our senses.
 It could all be an optical illusions, a dreams, a hallucinations, or even an evil demon deceiving you!
 Descartes quickly came to an impasse.
 How can we know anything is real?
 Everything we perceive could just be a simulation.
   * Then the insight hit him!
 If he is doubting, then he is thinking, and if he is thinking, he exists.
 In Latin: "dubito ergo cogito, cogito ergo sum".
 In a world where everything could just be an illusion, Descartes became certain of one thing: he exists.
-* **Mathematical Achievements** - Aside from his famous quote "I think, therefore I am", which is taught in every college philosophy course in the world, his contribution to Mathematics is equally substantial.
+* **Mathematical Achievements** - Aside from his famous quote "I think, therefore I am", which is taught in every college philosophy course in the world, his contribution to Mathematics is equally pervasive.
 If you've taken high-school math, you'll appreciate the fact that Descartes popularized the use of "x,y,z" as unknown variables, the use of superscripts to denote exponents, and the use of x and y axis in graphs (known as Cartesian Coordinate System).
 Descartes also made significant contributions to analytical geometry, law of refraction/reflection in optics, and early works in mechanics.
 * **Mind-body Dualism** - Lastly, Descartes popularized mind and body dualism; the idea that mind (non-physical) and body (physical) are distinct and separable.
 In other words, Descartes believed our consciousness are not just brain synapses; it's instead something beyond the world of physical matters.